dantiel/OrniFlight/README.md

 ## License

-OrniFlight is licensed under the MIT License.
+OrniFlight is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for more information.

 ## Community